DBonbon/Wagtail-Teki/docs/adding-sentry.md

 - This will trigger and error and send it to sentry

 #### Next.js
 - When it comes to Next.js we need to define the DSN before `npm run build` runs, which is normally in our CI pipeline.
-Here we assume you use Circle CI as it's the default CI service for Pipit.
+Here we assume you use Circle CI as it's the default CI service for Teki.
 - Login to Circle CI
 - Open your environment variable management in Circle CI by going to My repository / Project Settings / Environment Variables
 - Add the following Sentry details that you obtained in the beginning of this guide